iccicci/next-json/README.md

 ### TypedArray

-Except for `Int8Array`, `Uint8Array` and `Uint8ClampedArray`, `TypedArray`s are platform dependant: trying to transfer
+**Note:** except for `Int8Array`, `Uint8Array` and `Uint8ClampedArray`, `TypedArray`s are platform dependant: they are
-one of them between different architectures could result in unexpected problems.
+supported, but trying to transfer one of them between different architectures may be source of unexpected problems.

 # Installation